Did you know that the symptoms of ADHD greatly overlap the symptoms of sleep apnea?

 Why so much misdiagnosis?

-Since sleep apnea presents with physical symptoms like morning headaches and falling asleep a lot, how is it that the misdiagnosis of this as attention deficit hyperactivity disorder is so prevalent?
+Since sleep apnea presents with physical symptoms like morning headaches and dozing off during the daytime, how is it that the misdiagnosis of this as attention deficit hyperactivity disorder occurs much more commonly than what one would assume?

-Don’t parents report to their doctors that Johnny keeps falling asleep in class; Johnny snores; etc.?
+Don’t parents report to their doctors that Johnny keeps falling asleep in class; Johnny snores; he complains of waking up with headaches, etc.?

 “No… they don’t,” says Dr. Barnhill.
 “Most of the time parents don’t know whether or not their child snores, or since the father does it, they just chalk it up to ‘it runs in the family.’